Grieferus/Nuked-SC55-GUI-Float/documentation/USAGE.md

 The emulator natively produces audio at 64000hz or 66207hz depending on the romset.
 Some ASIO drivers cannot support these frequencies so resampling to `<rate>` is necessary.

+### Personal opinion

+For recording, I would recommend using mk2 firmware due to better signal-to-noise ratio, while for games, ST firmware is more than enough, especially when using `--no-lcd`.
+Both mk2 and ST firmware must be CTF-patched.